-- Earned 60 or more credits from one or more accredited colleges or universities, GPA of 3.0 or better in the last 60 credits - Score for SAT 1150 (taken 5/2016 and later) or 1590 (taken earlier than 5/2016), or ACT 23, or Wonderlic of 25. - Additional general education classes - Acceptable background check and drug screening - TEAS score of 67 (max.
-2 opportunities, 1 additional if appeal granted)
+- Earned and graded 60 or more credits from one or more accredited colleges or universities, GPA of 3.0 or better in the last 60 credits - TEAS score of 67 (max.
+3 opportunities, 1 additional if appeal granted)

-Accelerated BSN
+Accelerated BSN:

-- Bachelor's or graduate degree in a non-nursing discipline with a cumulative GPA of 3.0 on a 4.0 scale, or the 3.0 GPA in the last 60 credits of the degree - Additional general education classes - Acceptable background check and drug screening - TEAS score of 67 (max.
-2 opportunities, 1 additional if appeal granted)
+- Bachelor's or graduate degree in a non-nursing discipline with a cumulative GPA of 3.0 on a 4.0 scale, or the 3.0 GPA in the last Earned and graded 60 credits of the degree - Additional general education classes - Acceptable background check and drug screening - TEAS score of 67 (max.
+3 opportunities, 1 additional if appeal granted)

-RN to BSN
+RN to BSN:

-- Graduation from either an associate degree nursing program, a diploma nursing Program, or an awarded registered nursing license in the state of residence. - Proof of current, active, and non-restricted professional licensure as a registered nurse in the United States.
+- Graduation from either an associate degree nursing program, a diploma nursing program, or an awarded registered nursing license in the state of residence. - Proof of current, active, and non-restricted professional licensure as a registered nurse in the United States.
 Students in an RN to BSN on campus hybrid program must hold a Florida RN license.